 (b) Grants assessment process

-Following allocation of the matter, we will put a grant of assistance in place through our online lodgement service .
+Following allocation of the matter, VLA will put a grant of assistance in place through .
 Lawyers will then be able to submit extension applications via ATLAS in the usual way ensuring that evidence supporting the extension is kept on the file.

 The extension request for a stage 1D grant must be lodged via Atlas on the ‘Simplified Process – Independent Children’s Lawyer’ template, making the following selections: